CountESS-Project/CountESS/docs/installing-countess/index.md

 ## ... under homebrew

-Even recent Mac installs use a very old version of Python and Tk so we use [homebrew](https://brew.sh/) to install a recent version.
+Even recent MacOS installs use a very old version of Python and Tk, so we use [homebrew](https://brew.sh/) to install more recent versions.

 1. download the homebrew tarball & make its binaries available from your shell.